 I am down here in Las Vegas at a Fitness Mastermind.
 Mike and I woke up early, so we decided to head outside and do some videos for you.
 In this video, I wanted to go through the Worst Bodyweight Exercises for your Shoulders.

-The below video is funny.
+The video we shared below is funny.

 Enjoy the article and the very funny video.

 Rick Kaselj, MS